Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

-You are eager to develop new skills and perfect the once you already have, you gain the following benefits:
+You are eager to develop new skills and perfect the once you already have,

 * You gain proficiency in one tool, language, and skill of your choice.
 * Choose one skill or tool you are proficient in, you gain expertise in the chosen skill